 After a few long execution weeks, our client wrote us the following: “With all the efforts from your team, we have been able to deliver these files in time and in good quality […].
 We want to let you know that we really appreciate all the hard work you have put in these projects.
 Well done!”

-Localized files were delivered later than the initial localization schedule called for, yet within overall product rollout requirements.
-More importantly, files were delivered according to the expected quality standards.
+We delivered localized files later than the initial localization schedule called for, yet within overall product rollout requirements.
+More importantly, we delivered according to expected quality standards.

 Like most tasks, there is often a limit to the number of resources you can throw at localization projects, reminding us of the old adage: Too many cooks spoil the broth!
 It always pays to seek an expert opinion before committing to a schedule.